FabianGrosze/QSim/readme.md

 ## 14.09

+### 14.09.14
+Improvement of Errormessaging in QSim1D. `subroutine qerror` is now available to both QSim1D and QSim3D.
+Thisway errormessages can be sent from any part of the program.
+The former mechanism of using errorcodes (`ifehl`) and defining messages in file `fehlermeldungen.txt` becomes obsolete and is removed entirely from QSim.

 ### 14.09.13
 * QSim3D: initialise tracers with 0; write actual mean age to ganglinien files
 * QSim1D: Remove xml-definitions for deactivated modules